erinkelive/gdoc-php-sample/README.md

 # gdoc-php-sample
 Sample of Source Code in PHP to acesses Google Docs API

-This is a type os quick reference sample php code to integrate Google Docs API in PHP, product of more than 60 hours grindind and testing codes, not 100% right, with many bugs yet.
+This is a type of quick reference sample php code to integrate Google Docs API in PHP, product of more than 60 hours grindind and testing codes, not 100% right, with many bugs yet.
 Because of the lack of informations (even from google to developers) of how